Business Entrepreneurs Passion: Real Costs & First Paid Jobs (UK)

 2. Test your idea with a small group of people to gauge interest and feedback.

-3. Develop a clear offer and define your USP.
+3. Develop a clear offer and define your unique selling proposition (USP).

 4. Register your business and set up a business bank account.